eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 #### Length & Organization

-The report should be short and concise; it should not be longer than 600 words.
-Points will be deducted if your report is longer than 600 words.
+The report should be short and concise, no longer than 600 words. *Points will be deducted* if your report is longer than 600 words.
 The word count requirement is not intended to work against you; it is to show that the report simply doesn't have to be that long.

 Please use headings/subheadings to better organize your report.